pi-top/pi-top-Python-SDK/docs/overview.rst

 ----------------------------------------

 The pi-top SDK provides some helpful modules/classes to get the most out of your pi-top.
-Check out :ref:`the Keyboard module<api_keyboard:API - pi-top Keyboard Input Component>` to use your computer keyboard as an input device, similar to a PMA button.
+Check out :ref:`the Keyboard module<api_keyboard:API - pi-top Keyboard>` to use your computer keyboard as an input device, similar to a PMA button.